mongoosastic/mongoosastic/README.md

 # LOOKING FOR MAINTAINERS

 This project is looking for contributors/maintainers.
-We need to get our tests passing again before publishing new versions of the library.
 Please check [issue #457](https://github.com/mongoosastic/mongoosastic/issues/457).
 If you, or anyone you know, work with Mongoose and/or ElasticSearch please let them know that we'd appreciate any help.
 Thanks!

 # Mongoosastic